luizwaldrich/java-tutorials/README.md

 - `setup()`: annotated with `@Before`, any browser configuration, implicit waits and instantiation of `WebDriver` will happen before any `@Test` begins;
 - `cleanup()`: annotated with `@After`, it closes the `WebDriver` in the correct way after every `@Test`;
 - `getDriver()`: a method to return an already instantiated `WebDriver`;

+#### A gold of fish quotes
+This is another selenium project, similar of Google project above.
+In this challenge, the main goal is retrieve author and quote from the web site [A gold of fish](https://agoldoffish.wordpress.com/criminal-minds-opening-and-closing-quotes).

+You can see the results in [AgoldoffishTest](src/test/java/selenium/agoldoffish/AgoldoffishTest.java) test class.
+If you navigate through the `getQuotesBy(String author)` you can see the logic implementation on class [AgoldoffishPage](src/main/java/selenium/agoldoffish/pages/AgoldoffishPage.java).

 Note: For now, [resources](src/test/resources) just contains the webDriver for Windows.

 ### REST-API